shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 Starting Item, Uncommon

-It has a magic word written on it.
-As an action, you may touch the handkerchief and speak the magic word.
+It has magic words written on it.
+As an action, you may say the magic words.
 Then 1 minute later, the handkerchief teleports every creature touching or wearing it, dead or alive, to the last Riftward Tavern that it visited.

 Upon leaving a Riftward Tavern location, it becomes boosted for 1 hour, granting you Passage Protection.
 While moving towards other Riftward Tavern Handkerchiefs, you gain 5x your normal walk speed and +10 to all saving throws.
 It stops being boosted if time runs out, if you move within 100ft of a non-boosted Riftward Tavern Handkerchief, or if you deal damage.